-Warm wine evaporates the alcohol at a faster pace than when it’s cold, rendering it flat.
-Too cold a glass of wine results in shutting down its flavors.
-Imagine serving ice-cream while half of the content is already melted.
+Warm wine can evaporate the alcohol at a faster pace than when it’s cold, rendering it flat.
+Too cold a glass of wine can make it flat too.

-1. Hold to the stem using your thumb and the first two fingers
+1. Hold the stem using your thumb and the first two fingers

 2. Slightly pinch the stem using your thumb and index finger